safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 There are a few parts to this.

-Firstly, security of keys for modifying structured data.
+Firstly, security of keys for modifying mutable data.
 This is identical to bitcoin and the exact same techniques apply.
 You can use cold storage here!

 Secondly, security of account details for the network.
 These allow you to access your private data, but nobody else.
 How can a user keep this information secure?